Pfizer clinical trials: a design system migration from Sketch to Figma

 I worked with a designer on my team to audit the Sketch library, with the goal of getting an overview of all the styles and components in our system and identify any inconsistencies, such as undefined spacing rules, font sizes, and weights.

-Mapping our components to the Helix 2.0 Design System
+Mapping to Helix 2.0

 Creating separate Figma files